 In my first book, Body, Mind and Sport, I wrote about an exercise technique designed to reduce cortisol-inducing stress during exercise – a “less is more” approach to working out.
 While we absolutely want to glean the fitness benefits of exercise, we also want to reduce the amount of stress that is perceived by the body during a workout, and the domino effect of hormonal responses that follow.

 As is turns out, how you breathe determines how you respond to stress.

 If you saw a bear in the woods you would likely take a quick upper chest gasp through your mouth.
 This would trigger receptors for stress that predominate in the upper lobes of the lungs, and your body would know to produce the accurate hormonal response needed to get you to safety.

 Conversely, when we breathe through our noses, the incoming air is forced through the turbinates in the nose and are driven deeply into the lower lobes of the lungs, where the calming, repairing (parasympathetic, “rest and digest”) nerve receptors predominate.

 In other words, breathing through our noses lets the body know that we are not in the state of emergency, that it can continue – or drop into – its parasympathetic, calm, collected state.

-A preliminary study I cited in Body, Mind and Sport, found that nasal breathing during exercise may decrease sympathetic (fight or flight) stress, and may increase parasympathetic stress (rebuilding and calming stress) during your workout.
+A preliminary study I cited in Body, Mind, and Sport, found that nose breathing during exercise may decrease sympathetic (fight or flight) stress, and may increase parasympathetic stress (rebuilding and calming stress) during your workout.
 (4)

 In other words, breathing through the nose during exercise is a tool that can alter the body’s perception of an activity it normally perceives as stressful, to one of calm and repair.